 2. assist in the organization of new units; and

 3. coordinate with units to develop and implement plans for promoting membership.

 5. Financial.
 The board of directors will appoint a financial review committee prior to the close of each fiscal year, and upon any change of treasurers.
 The committee will review EAP’s financial records for accuracy and compliance with good accounting practice, and submit its report to the board of directors within sixty days after the close of the fiscal year or any change in treasurers.

 6. Web Site.
 EAP will develop and maintain an official web site using, insofar as possible, a free web hosting service.
 The web site will include both a public area, accessible by anyone with an internet connection, and a members-only area, accessible only by those to whom access is specifically granted.

-7. A social event for EAP members and guests will be scheduled during each NAP Biennial Convention.
+7. Social Event.
+A social event for EAP members and guests will be scheduled during each NAP Biennial Convention.
 The Membership Committee will be responsible for determining the date, time, and location, and ensuring the notification of EAP members of such information by email and, if a convention message board is provided, by posting a notice on that board.